mathisdt/web-address-book-enhanced/README.md

 - provide family data (which is the same for all family members) _and_ individual data for any family member if applicable
 - export a formatted PDF

-## Technology

-The backend is written in Java and Spring Boot, while the frontend uses Angular.

 ## Getting started

 - if you don't have it yet: download and install Java 21 or later